 - To what extent are teachers helping students articulate their aspirations and connect their learning to the pursuit of these aspirations? - How are school-based programs developed to enhance personalized learning opportunities?
-Are they shown to improve student learning? - Do extended learning opportunities give space for students to pursue personal learning goals? - How are personalized learning opportunities monitored and selected?
+Are they shown to improve student learning? - Do extended learning opportunities give space for students to pursue personal learning goals? - · How are personalized learning opportunities monitored and selected? - How successful are the school's graduates in completing post-secondary work or obtaining work in their chosen careers?